josancamon19/rl/01-huggingface-r1-grpo/readme.md

 | Mitigating Undesirable Behaviors     | RL can be used to reduce negative behaviors in LLMs, such as generating toxic language, spreading misinformation, or exhibiting biases.
 By designing rewards that penalize these behaviors, we can nudge the model to avoid them.                                    |

-Next token predictions fail short.

-RLHF: Human prefs, train reward model, fine tune with RL (PPO), where policy is llm itself, value model is the reward model.
+- **RLHF**: Human prefs, train reward model, fine tune with RL (PPO), where policy is the llm itself, value model is the reward model that is created with human data.

-GRPO does not use preference data like DPO, but instead compares groups of similar samples using a reward signal from a model or function.
+- **GRPO** does not use preference data like DPO, but instead compares groups of similar samples using a reward signal from a model or function.

-GRPO can incorporate reward signals from any function or model that can evaluate the quality of responses.
+  - Can incorporate reward signals from any function or model that can evaluate the quality of responses.

 -----

-R1 Aha moment
+### R1 Aha moment

 1. Initial Attempt: The model makes an initial attempt at solving a problem
 2. Recognition: It recognizes potential errors or inconsistencies